echavemann/learnsomething/README.md

 This PR Specific:

-1. What was the bug you found?
+1. What challenges did you face while writing the module from scratch?
-2. How did you address it?
+2. How did you ensure your unit tests are comprehensive?
-3. What did you struggle with?
-4. Is there anything you would change about this step?
+3. Did you have enough guidance to complete the task?